freiheit-com/kuberpult/README.md

 **Kuberpult** helps you manage different versions of different microservices in different cluster.
-While [ArgoCD](https://argo-cd.readthedocs.io/en/stable) applies the *current* version of your services in clusters, Kuberpult helps you managing which version of which services is deployed in what clusters.
+While [ArgoCD](https://argo-cd.readthedocs.io/en/stable) applies the *current* version of your services in clusters, Kuberpult also helps you with managing what is deployed *next*.

-**Kuberpult** is a tool that allows you to manage Kubernetes manifests for your services in a Git repository and manage the same version of those services in different environments with different configs according to the environment.
+## Purpose
+The purpose of kuberpult is to help roll out quickly yet organized.
+We use it for requirements like this:
+* We have 3 clusters, development, staging, production
+* Any merged changes should instantly be deployed to development.
+* After running some test on development, roll out to staging.
+* Once a day we trigger a release train that deploys everything to production - using the versions of staging as source.
+* Sometimes we want to prevent certain deployments, either of single services, or of entire clusters.
+* We never want to deploy (on production) between 9am and 11am as these are peak business hours.

+## API
+Kuberpult has an API that is intended to be used in CI/CD (GitHub Actions, Azure Pipelines, etc) to release new versions of one (or more) microservices.
+The API can also rollout many services at the same time via "release trains".
+It also supports rolling out some groups of services.

+# ArgoCD
 Kuberpult works best with [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) which applies the manifests to your clusters and Kuberpult helps you to manage those manifests in the repository.

-Kuberpult allows you to lock some services or an entire environment, so automatic deployments (via a typical api call) to those services/environments will be queued until lock is deleted and then a new version is deployed.
-Manual deployments (via the UI or a flag in the api) are always possible.

 `kuberpult` does not actually `deploy`.
 That part is usually handled by argoCD.

+# App Locks & Environment Locks
-`kuberpult` has a UI, and it can handle *locks*.
-When something is locked, it's version will not be changed.
+`kuberpult` can handle *locks* in its UI.
+When something is locked, it's version will not be changed via the API.
 Both *environments* and *microservices* can be `locked`.

 ## Public releases of Kuberpult